tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/备案前咨询/其他咨询_intl.md

 - If the domain name of a website points to a server in mainland China, ICP filing must be obtained.
 - If the domain name is used for email service (i.e., accessing organizational mailbox through "mail.domain name"), ICP filing must be obtained.

-### How can you tell whether ICP filing was obtained?
-By domain name or port 80?
+### What determines whether ICP filing is necessary?
+Domain name or port 80?

-You can tell by the domain name.
+It is determined by the domain name.
 Domain names connected to the internet but do not have ICP filings will be detected and blocked, regardless of ports used.

 ### Does the server provider have to be the domain name registrar?